 14. Giant kilns that you can imagine firing up to melt the ore which was then transported via railway

-15. Yet more stunning Panoramic views as you walk along the old Rosedale railway line
+15. Yet more stunning Panoramic views of North York Moors National Park as you walk along the old Rosedale railway line

 16. It’s 360 degrees of wonderful views.
 Well on a good day of course, yes we do have those in the UK